What information we collect from you

 How long we keep your Data for?

 Records are kept wherever possible in accordance with the Council's retention policy and we will not keep your information for longer than necessary.
-We will be implementing new functionality which will enable us to delete your electronic data in accordance with our retention policy.
-We expect this to be in place by October 2018.

 You are entitled to request a copy of any information about you that we hold.
 Any such requests should be made in writing.